 Generic Semantic-based Framework

-Fernández-Tobías et al. [2011] try to create an automated system that will recommend to user preference by to different domains in their approach the used graph for mapping the connection between the domain and analyzing the nodes relation in graph, this approach adopt the Content-based recommendations mention on paper by Adomavicius1 and Tuzhilin [2005] used past user data for create the recommendation , in their system they used DBpedia as the database source.
+Fernández-Tobías et al. [2011] try to create an automated system that will recommend to user preference by two different domains in their approach they used graph for mapping the connections between the two domains (music and locations) and analyzing users relation using graph, this approach adopt the Content-based recommendations mention on paper by Adomavicius1 and Tuzhilin [2005] , in their system they used DBpedia as the database source.
 DBpedia is a graph based database that contains values from Wikipedia.
 The main problem with that experience is that DBpedia is not updated daily.
-Since they can be depend on that database they created description framework built upon semantic networks , the problem with attitude it’s for obtaining data you to maintain and upgrade your frameworks.

 Need to add : fabric taste ->extract 3-4 related works